Flight Cancellation Compensation

 Where EC 261 Applies

 The regulations set out in EC 261 apply based on the flight route and the airline – it doesn’t matter where the passengers are from.
-So US citizens have the same rights to flight cancellation compensation as those from the EU.

 Most routes that take off from a European airport are covered.
 And we should point out that Europe covers more of the world than you might expect.
 The regulations cover the so-called “outermost regions” (the Canary Islands, Madeira and the Azores, French Guiana and Martinique, Mayotte, Guadeloupe and La Réunion, and Saint-Martin).
 Plus European nations that are members of the EEA: Iceland, Norway, and Switzerland.